bardog/inapp-purchases/README.md

-# python-inapp-purchase
+# python-inapp-purchases
-Python in-app purchase for Apple AppStore and Google Play
+Library to manage in-app purchases for Apple AppStore and Google Play